cyclejs/http/README.md

 ### Request and response cycle

-The request and response are linked.
-If you create a request without a corresponding response, by default the request will not be sent.
+By default, request are 'lazy', i.e. they will not be sent until their response stream gets subscribed to.
 If you want to send the request without listening for a response, you must specify `eager: true` for your request object:

 ```
 return {